-I’ve previously written about the human microbiome and the important role it plays in our health, so how can you create a healthy microbiome?
-Well, it all begins before you’re born…..
+I’ve written previously about the human microbiome and the important role it plays in our health.
+If you haven’t read that blog, it is a good place to start.
+But how do you create a healthy microbiome?
+You may be surprised to know it all began before you were born…..

-So your underlying microbiome will be dependent on your mother’s diet before and during pregnancy, whether you were born vaginally or via a cesarean section, whether you were breastfed or formula fed, your exposure to antibiotics in those first few years of life and your genetic makeup.
-All these factors (as well as your diet and lifestyle) determine what species and strains of microorganisms make up your microbiome.
+So your underlying microbiome will be dependent on your mother’s diet before and during pregnancy, whether you were born vaginally or via a caesarean section, whether you were breastfed or formula fed, your exposure to antibiotics or other medications in those first few years of life and your genetic makeup.
+All these factors (as well as your diet and lifestyle) determine the unique combination of species and strains of microorganisms that make up your microbiome.

 It’s difficult to go back in time and examine and change your mum’s diet and lifestyle before you were born, or change the way you entered the world, so how can you make sure your microbiome is balanced now?
-It all comes down to diet and lifestyle, and in particular, the consumption of prebiotics and probiotics.
+It all comes down to diet and lifestyle, and in particular, the consumption of prebiotic and probiotic foods.

 What are prebiotics?

 Prebiotics are a type of dietary fibre that resist digestion in the small intestine and as a result, ferment in the colon.
-The fermentation process breaks down the food to short chain fatty acids which keep your bowel healthy and helps those good microorganisms flourish (as the bacteria are essentially feeding off the carbohydrate compounds found in prebiotic foods).
+The fermentation process breaks down the food to short chain fatty acids which keep your bowel healthy and helps those good microorganisms flourish (in effect providing the fuel they need to stay alive).